Kellyanne Conway Says Doctored Video of Jim Acosta Was 'Not Altered,' Just 'Sped Up'

 Continuing her post-truth crusade of alternative facts, Kellyanne Conway is now claiming that the misleading video edit shared by Press Secretary Sarah Huckabee Sanders last week of an interaction between CNN reporter Jim Acosta and a White House aide was “not altered,” just “sped up.”

-Responding to Wallace’s question about the White House’s decision to tweet a video manipulated to make the incident appear to be “more of a physical confrontation than it really was,” as well as its decision to pull Acosta’s press credentials, Conway responded: “Well Chris, first of all, what do you mean by edited or as others are saying ‘doctored’ video?
+Responding to a question from Chris Wallace during an appearance on Fox News Sunday about the White House’s decision to tweet a video manipulated to make the incident appear to be “more of a physical confrontation than it really was,” as well as its decision to pull Acosta’s press credentials, Conway responded: “Well Chris, first of all, what do you mean by edited or as others are saying ‘doctored’ video?
 He either put his hands on her and grabbed the mic back or he did not, and he clearly did.”

 When pushed further by Wallace about the fact that the video was manipulated by speeding the interaction up, Conway responded: “Oh, well that’s not altered, that’s sped up.
 They do it all the time in sports to see if there’s actually a first down or a touchdown.”